evanstoddard23/homebrew-tap/README.md

 # homebrew-tap

-Homebrew tap for software I use with (I think) better options.
+Homebrew tap for software I use with better options and auto-updates as new tags are released.

 ## Installation